anandkumar/jquery-smooth-scroll/readme.txt

 Because these files are compressed.
 I have included reader friendly files i.e. js/jss-script.min.js and css/jss-style.js

-= I don't want to add a plugin.
-How do I add these functionality without a plugin? = Of course you can do this.
-I will add a blog post about how to do this without any plugin.
-But remember, you can't get automatic upgrade in this condition.
-BTW, Follow [BlogSynthesis](http://www.blogsynthesis.com) for any update.

 Note: This plugin is based on "Cudazi scroll to top".

 == Screenshots ==